BrendanNeufeld/RFduino-Scavenger-Hunt/README.md

 Note: Be aware that if you leave this script tag in and you change networks, it can crash the application.
 So comment it out when doing on-site tests.

-To start debugging click the first link at the top of weinre, web inspector remote page.
+To start debugging click the first link at the top of weinre web inspector remote page.
 You will see "Targets: none" until you run the app on a device.

 ## Using Sass (optional)